 My traffic on Quick Sprout didn’t really start increasing till January 2013.
 Sure, I invested a lot more time and money into content in 2013 than I have in previous years…but I did make an effort to do similar things in 2012.
 All of my previous attempts failed because I didn’t understand the persona of a Quick Sprout reader.

 In previous years, I used to blog about more generic marketing advice as I thought the persona of my average reader was an online marketer.
 But from surveying my visitors, I found out that 68.8% of my readers are business owners who want to learn how to market their businesses.

 Once I saw that, I changed the way I was writing my content.
 I started to lay out step-by-step tips that anyone could understand and implement.
 I also started to write much more tactic-based content, versus theory-based, as that was more beneficial to business owners than my old content.

 If you want to start leveraging personas, take the time to understand your ideal customer.
-Knowing that he or she is an accountant or marketer isn’t enough.
+Knowing that he or she is an accountant or a marketer is not enough.
 You have to get as detailed as possible.
 For example, for KISSmetrics, an ideal persona is:

-- Someone whose company has revenues in excess of 10 million dollars a year.
+- someone whose company has revenues in excess of ten million dollars a year